Optimizing Sparse SYK: Optimal energy quantum algorithm for sparse SYK Hamiltonians

 Let $\sigma_j$ for $j=1, \dots, n_2$ denote an additional set of $n_2$ Majorana operators satisfying the Clifford algebra relations over degree $2n_2 + n_1$ with both themselves and additionally the Majoranas $\{\chi_j\}_j$ and $\{\phi_j\}_j$.
 Construct $H'$ to be the quadratic fermionic Hamiltonian

 which is optimized by the Gaussian state

-Let $\text{Ad}_U(g) \triangleq UgU^{-1}$.
+Let $\mathrm{Ad}_U(g) \triangleq UgU^{-1}$.
 Define the transformed (non-Gaussian) state $\rho_\theta$, for a given parameter $\theta \in \mathbb{R}$:

 In \cite{hastings2023optimizing} it was shown that this state achieves with high probability a constant approximation ratio for the dense ($p=1$) two-color SYK model for some constant $\theta$.
-This algorithm is summarized as Algorithm~\ref{alg:generalized_HO}. \begin{remark} Technically since $H_{SSYK}^{(2)}$ is only defined on the $\{\chi_j\}_j, \{\phi_j\}_j$ Majorana operators, given our algorithm output we trace out the subsystem defined on the additional ancilla $\{\sigma_j\}_j$ Majoranas.
+This algorithm is summarized as \cref{alg:generalized_HO} and a visual diagram is shown in \cref{fig:HO_algorithm}. \begin{remark} Technically since $H_{SSYK}^{(2)}$ is only defined on the $\{\chi_j\}_j, \{\phi_j\}_j$ Majorana operators, given our algorithm output we trace out the subsystem defined on the additional ancilla $\{\sigma_j\}_j$ Majoranas.
 However this does not change our analysis and we ignore it for simplicity. \end{remark}